 The star-shaped fortress is one of Quebec City's most distinctive features.
 Dating back to 1820, La Citadelle de Quebec is a relic of British occupation and today serves as official residences of the Royal 22e Régiment, the Governor General of Canada, a museum and popular tourist attraction.

 The Citadel is still an active military base, so visitors are not allowed to wander willy nilly without a guide.
 Tickets to enter are $16 (as of 2016) and include a one-hour guided tour of the grounds that runs down Quebec City's history and the Canadian military's role in preserving it.
 Guides tend to be young and passionate about the subject matter.

 During the summer months, visitors can watch military traditions, such as the Changing of the Guard each morning at 10 am.

 Québec City is the only remaining fortified city in North America, which has led to its status as a UNESCO World Heritage Site.
-Guided walking tours of the three-mile (5km) long city wall surrounding the old city of Québec give insight into the city's military history.
+Guided walking tours of the 3-mile (5 kilometer) long city wall surrounding the old city of Québec give insight into the city's military history.

 Once intended to keep assailants at bay, three fortification gates provide lovely and prodigious entryways into the old city.

 A self-guided tour of the fortifications is easy and you can even walk most of the way on top of the walls - something almost impossible to keep kids from attempting - though this can be precarious, especially in winter.
 A small interpretive centre outlines a history of the walls and their preservation.